David-Durst/embeddedHaskellAetherling/theory/Clock_Signatures.md

 While the same hardware supports both clock signatures of `Map_t 2 Abs`, the different signatures produce different hardware when composed with other operators, such as `Unpartition_tt 2 1`.
 `Map_t 2 Abs .
 Unpartition_t_tt 2 1` requires a synchronizing buffer between `Map_t 2 Abs :c: 1100 -> 1100` and `Unpartition_t_tt 2 1 :c: 1010 -> 1010`.
 Conversely, no buffer is needed between`Map_t 2 Abs :c: 1010 -> 1010` and `Unpartition_t_tt 2 1 :c: 1010 -> 1010`.
-Using the closed clock signatures crated using `default_clock_signature`, the compiler must add the synchronizing buffer.
+Using the closed clock signatures crated using `type_clock_signature`, the compiler must add the synchronizing buffer.

 **Open** clock signatures using free variables provide the flexibility necessary to produce efficient hardware.
 I give operators the open clock signature `x -> x` if they can have multiple closed clock signatures.